Xe/withinbot/6E/The_Source.homebrewery.md

 ## Leveling Up

-In The Source, players level up after gaining 1000 experience points.
+In The Source, players level up after gaining 1000 times their current level experience points.
+Players may pick an advancement while leveling up.
 Experience points can be gained in battle.
 This means that a player could concieveably level up during a fight, pick an advancement that could turn the battle around completely and then perform some glorious move to save the party.

 The level cap is normally 12.
 If players get more experience and want to level up past that, you will need to create more advancements.